-Edmonton councillor defends using $44K in taxpayers' money for MBA degree
+Edmonton councillor defends plan to use $44K in taxpayers' money for MBA degree

 Jon Dziadyk plans to use part of ward budget for 2-year University of Alberta Executive MBA

 Coun.
 Jon Dziadyk had a change of heart Thursday morning and says he will no longer ask taxpayers to partially pay for an Executive MBA at the University of Alberta.

 In a tweet posted Thursday morning, a few hours after CBC reported on his MBA plans, Dziadyk said he would reimburse the City of Edmonton for $11,687, money he had already used from his ward budget.

 Edmonton city councillor Jon Dziadyk is defending his decision to use taxpayers money to help cover his $67,000 tuition for an Executive MBA program at the University of Alberta.

 "I do understand that the tuition could be concerning to some people," Dziadyk said.
 "It's an expensive degree."

 The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and planned to use his ward budget to cover the remaining 65 per cent, or about $44,000.

 Dziadyk said that the ward budget is intended to help a councillor perform his or her duties.